Raclino/Kubernetes_learning/README.md

 1. Provision a VM by the name 'web-server'
 2. Install Nginx Software on it
 4. Edit configuration file to use port '8080'
-5. Load web pages to '/var/www/nginx' from GIT Repo - X
+5. Load web pages to '/var/www/ngin x' from GIT Repo - X
 6. Start NGINX server

 - ***Declarative***: